vansteki/dotfiles/README.md

 # Usage

-1. put or copy all your dotfiles into `dotfiles/macos/` folder
+1. put or copy all your dotfiles into `dotfiles/macos/` folder.

-2. install this helper tool
+2. install this helper tool.
     ```
     npm run setup
     ```

-3. Every time when you modified any dotfiles in your user home folder, just use `dotfiles` command, it will automatically commit and push your dotfiles to remote repo for you.
+3. Every time when you modified any dotfiles in your user home folder, just use `dotfiles` command to update your dotfiles to remote repository.
+   By default, `dotfiles` will execute in dry-run mode, you can check result before updating dotfiles.
     ```
-    dotfiles
+    dotfiles # just dry-run

+    dotfiles save # update to remote repository
     ```